MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setadditionalforegroundboostprocesses.md

 If the passed-in top level HWND is already in the foreground when **SetAdditionalForegroundBoostProcesses** is called, all of the processes in the **processHandleArray** are immediately boosted.

-A process whose handle is in the **processHandleArray** will get a foreground boost only when the top level HWND becomes the foreground window..
+A process whose handle is in the **processHandleArray** will get a foreground boost only when the top level HWND becomes the foreground window.

 Additional foreground boost is applied only when: